Second French Plan for Open Science

-Coordinate the communities that use source code and open software
+Coordinate the communities that use source code and open source software

 - Create a College of Experts for source code and software within the Committee for Open Science.

-- Establish a long-lasting link between the Committee for Open Science and the Open Software Task Force at the Interministerial Directorate for Digital Technology (DINUM).
+- Establish a long-lasting link between the Committee for Open Science and the Open Software Task Force at the French Interministerial Directorate for Digital Technology.

-- Establish a link with national and international stakeholders, particularly the Software Working Group at EOSC (European Open Science Cloud), the FAIR for Research Software Working Group at the RDA, FORCE11 and the Research Software Alliance – ReSA.
+- Establish a link with national and international stakeholders, particularly the Software Working Group at the EOSC, the FAIR for Research Software Working Group at the RDA, FORCE11 and the Research Software Alliance – ReSA.

 Build an ecosystem that connects code, data and publications

-- In the context of public funding for journals and conferences, recommend adopting a policy of open software associated with the articles, developing articles about the software and experimenting with approaches that connect articles, data and code.
+- In the context of public funding for journals and conferences, recommend adopting a policy of open source software associated with the articles, developing articles about the software and experimenting with approaches that link articles, data and code.